sophieM03/git-workshop/README.md

 git status
 ```

-2. Look at your unstaged modification with:
+2. Look at your unstaged modifications with:

 ```bash
 git diff